 The strength of Emerge is also in the sisterhood.
 It’s not something we’ve built or made, it’s who we are, at our core.
 Emerge alums across the country are more than friends or colleagues, they are sisters, and they show up.
 They whip votes in a state legislature, they write the first campaign check, they bring food when a sister’s partner passes away, they watch each other’s kids when the town meeting goes late, and they make the first congratulatory call when election results are in.
 Our organization is uniquely effective, because our women understand that we are strongest when we work together and lift each other up.
 When an Emerge alum climbs to higher office or achieves success, she immediately reaches back and pulls up another woman.
 When an Emerge alum breaks down a barrier she looks across the country for another woman trying to make change and lends her support.
 When an Emerge alum gets to the front of the line, she doesn’t stand there alone.
 She turns around and reaches back for another woman to pull forward.

-Overall, Emerge women have been a part of:
+Overall, Emerge women have helped:

 In 2002, women made up 22% of state legislatures.
 In response, a group of women gathered around a coffee table determined to change those numbers and the face of politics.
 They began by asking women leaders to run for office.
 Then, they soon realized the need for in-depth training created for and by women.
 Out of their recruiting and training efforts, a powerful network EMERGED.
 Today, that network has become a special sisterhood that spans the country and is truly changing the face of leadership across the country and at all levels of elected office.